serverless/blog/posts/2017-12-20-state-of-serverless-observability-why-we-built-thundra.md

 Monitoring does not cost us additional money because of request latency.
 Our functions send monitoring data in a reliable way, making sure we don’t miss any critical information along the way.

-Here’s how all that workks at a high level:
+Here’s how all that works at a high level:

 ![monitoring-architecture](https://s3-us-west-2.amazonaws.com/why-thundra-serverless-blog/monitoring-arch.png)